[Analysis] Will Frans Timmermans be the next Dutch PM on Wednesday?

 Earlier this month, Amsterdam narrowly escaped catastrophic flooding.

 Storm Ciarán dumped so much rain on the Dutch capital, which lies two metres below sea level, that people close to the city's main waterway saw water lapping against their souterrain windows.
-The NRC, one of the Netherland's most serious newspapers, reported one resident joked he could see "fish swimming by."
+The NRC, one of the Netherland's newspapers of record, reported one resident joked he could see "fish swimming by."

 Join EUobserver today